About the Author

 Moving to New York, she accepted a position with The Shooting Gallery, to develop online production services for the film industry.
 Lorraine spent three years in the big Apple, also working as an independent contractor producing videos for Madison Square Garden Sports productions.

-Currently Lorraine is the Deputy Director of the Goldman Environmental Prize in San Francisco, the world's largest award for grassroots environmental leaders fighting to protect the Earth’s natural resources.
-Lorraine was responsible for securing Robert Redford as the voice of the Goldman Prize.
-Mr. Redford has narrated the Prize winners’ video profiles for over ten years.
-For three of the past four years, "The New Environmentalists," has been awarded the Northern California Emmy for best Public/Community Affairs Program Special.
+For 20 years, Lorraine served as Deputy Director of the Goldman Environmental Prize in San Francisco, the world's largest award for grassroots environmental leaders fighting to protect the Earth’s natural resources.
+She was responsible for securing Robert Redford as the voice of the Prize during her tenure, followed by Sigourney Weaver who is the voice of the Prize today.
+Lorraine retired in 2022.